parthsujalshah/Arrest-Predictor/README.md

 - The user clicks the "Submit" button.
 - The result wether the criminal will be arrested or not will be made on the basis of the prediction.

+**Note: Please run this in incognito mode to ensure clear cache**

 **Note: Due to the free deployment, the first request (after clicking the submit button) may take time to respond.**
 ### DATASET

 [Link to Dataset](https://www.kaggle.com/chicago/chicago-crime)